Texas Labor Laws Guide

 When it comes to the frequency of wage payments, Texas employers must make payments to non-exempt employees at least twice per month on designated paydays.

-In case the employer fails to determine the days for payment, such paydays will automatically be the 1st and 15th day of each month.
+If the employer fails to determine the payment days, paydays will automatically be the 1st and 15th days of each month.

 At the same time, those employees who are exempt under the FLSA must be paid at least once a month.